New Jersey Toxic Chemical Exposure Lawyer

 Damages are calculated by a jury, who would award the amount of money on that they feel would be fair to punish this defendant.
 Punitive damages can send a message to the defendant that their actions were unacceptable.
 There is no cap on the amount of those punitive damages that can be awarded.

 Economic damages are damages that someone can actually put a number on, such as medical bills, lost wages, and out-of-pocket expenses.
-New Jersey toxic chemical exposure attorneys can help determine those damages.
+New Jersey toxic chemical exposure lawyers can help determine those damages.
 These damages are losses that someone may have after being exposed to chemicals, and those are certainly a part of the claim.

 There are also non-economic damages, such as damages that are more difficult to put a firm number on.
 If an injury forces a plaintiff to be off of work for two weeks and they make $1,000 a week, their economic loss would be $2,000.
 With non-economic damages such as someone’s pain, suffering, the impact on their life –those require a subjective analysis, because everyone is affected differently by injuries.
 There is no cap on economic damages as well.